emsifa/evo/README.md

 #### `Body` Attribute

-`Body` attribute used to get value from request body.
+`Body` attribute is used to get value from HTTP request body.
 To use `Body` attribute you have to use `DTO` class as the type of your parameter.
 You can create `DTO` class by using `evo:make-dto` command.

-In this example, we will inject `RegisterDTO` to `register` method.
+In this example, we will inject request body value as `RegisterDTO` instance into `register` method.

 First, we have to generate `RegisterDTO` class with command: